Brewing

 More water lowers TDS, so it feels thin.
 Yet extraction could be thorough, and EY appropriate.
 Conversely, less water looks concentrated, but if you grind coarse, use cool water, and extract briefly, yields fall short—the cup tastes unripe and sour, not actually rich.
 In short, weak doesn't always mean low TDS; it might mean under-extraction.
 Strong doesn't always mean full body; it might mean over-extraction.

 Common reference ranges: brew TDS of 1.15–1.35% and EY of 18–22% are widely cited.
 A recipe of 15g coffee and ~240ml water, when extracted properly, often lands in a balanced sweetness band—both numerically and in perception.
-Read THE COFFEESHOP's TDS and EY guide for clarity.
+Read for clarity.

 Home equipment rarely lets you measure, but understanding the concept helps.
 When your cup feels weak, you can now ask: Is it low concentration, or is extraction incomplete?
 That distinction—whether you need more grounds/less water, or instead more thorough contact—directs your next move.